pjb6510/protopie-connect-with-media-pipe/README.md

 5. Run this app. (`npm run brightness-control`)
 6. Access localhost:2918 with your web browser.
 7. Allow web browser to use camera.
-8. Make a hand gestures with your right hand.
+8. Make a hand gestures with your right hand like this.

 <img src="./asset/one.png" width="100" height="100">
 <img src="./asset/two.png" width="100" height="100">